Ydelyn/cupcake/README.md

 # cupcake
- A complete exercice with different positions and display in 2 types of screen.
+ A complete exercise with different positions and display in 2 types of screen.